Last Updated: April 15th, 2019 at 3:15 pm

 Auto insurance is required in the state of Florida.
 In order to drive, your policy must meet the state minimums.
 Unless you speak directly with an insurance agent, you may not know exactly what you’re paying for and what is covered.
 Furthermore, the coverage under a specific plan can vary from company to company.

 Before you apply or renew your current insurance policy or file an insurance claim, speak with a car accident attorney.
 A lawyer can help you understand all the different types of coverages and, in the event you need to file a claim, fight for the compensation you deserve for medical expenses, property damage and more.
-If your researching different types of auto insurance coverages or you were just involved in an accident, the following information on insurance and policies in Florida could provide some clarification.
+If you're researching different types of auto insurance coverages or you were just involved in an accident, the following information on insurance and policies in Florida could provide some clarification.

 Insurance Minimums in Florida

 Florida law requires residents of the state to have car insurance at all times if they will be driving a vehicle.
 Every driver is required to purchase the minimum coverage amounts for both personal injury protection (PIP) insurance and property damage liability (PDL) car insurance.